wcarmon/docs/containers/kubernetes.rs.md

 # ~~ReplicationController~~ (`rc`)
 1. A [Namespaced](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) resource
-1. Legacy version of `ReplicaSet`
+1. Legacy version of `ReplicaSet`, completely replaced with `ReplicaSet`
-1. Don't use this, use `ReplicaSet`
+1. Don't use this, use `ReplicaSet`, or better, Use a `Deployment`
+1. `ReplicaSet` has more expressive pod selectors (eg. pods lacking a label)